 Bayer License.
-In January 2020, the Company entered into a license agreement with Bayer HealthCare LLC, or Bayer, regarding the further development and commercialization of Ovaprene in the U.S. Upon execution of the agreement, the Company received a \$1.0 million upfront non-refundable license fee payment from Bayer.
+In 2020, the Company entered into a license agreement with Bayer Healthcare LLC, or Bayer, regarding the further development and commercialization of Ovaprene in the U.S. and received a \$1.0 million upfront non-refundable license fee payment from Bayer (See Note 3, Strategic Agreements).
+The \$1.0 million upfront payment is recorded as deferred license revenue in the Company's consolidated balance sheets at December 31, 2023 and December 31, 2022.
 Bayer, in its sole discretion, has the right to make the license effective by paying the Company an additional \$20.0 million.
 The Company concluded that there was one significant performance obligation related to the \$1.0 million upfront payment: a distinct license to commercialize Ovaprene effective upon the receipt of the \$20.0 million fee.
-The \$1.0 million upfront payment will be recorded as license revenue at the earlier of (1) the point in time the Company receives the \$20.0 million fee, the license is transferred to Bayer and Bayer is able to use and benefit from the license and (2) the termination of the agreement.
-As of December 31, 2022, neither of the foregoing had occurred.
-The \$1.0 million payment is recorded as deferred license revenue in the Company's consolidated balance sheets at December 31, 2022 and December 31, 2021.
+The \$1.0 million upfront payment will be recorded as license revenue at the earlier of (i) the point in time the Company receives the \$20.0 million fee, the license is transferred to Bayer and Bayer is able to use and benefit from the license and (ii) the termination of the agreement.
+To date, neither of the foregoing has occurred.

-The Company will also be entitled to receive (a) milestone payments totaling up to \$310.0 million related to the commercial sales of Ovaprene, if all such milestones are achieved, (b) tiered royalties starting in the low double digits based on annual net sales of Ovaprene during a calendar year, subject to customary royalty reductions and offsets, and (c) a percentage of sublicense revenue.
+Under its license agreement with Bayer, the Company will also be entitled to receive (a) milestone payments totaling up to \$310.0 million related to the commercial sales of Ovaprene, if all such milestones are achieved, (b) tiered royalties starting in the low double digits based on annual net sales of Ovaprene during a calendar year, subject to customary royalty reductions and offsets, and (c) a percentage of sublicense revenue.